22cryys56p-beep/Command_Center/SESSION_START.md

 Changing a project's status:

-- updates the project's recorded state
+* updates the project's recorded state
-- changes how Command Center presents and navigates that project
+* changes how Command Center presents and navigates that project
-- affects project organization within the Command Center management layer
+* affects project organization within the Command Center management layer

 Changing a project's status does not:

-- move project files
+* move project files
-- rename folders
+* rename folders
-- reorganize repositories
+* reorganize repositories
-- duplicate content
+* duplicate content
-- alter the physical storage location of the project
+* alter the physical storage location of the project

 The physical repository location of a project is independent from its Command Center status.

 Command Center provides a management and observation layer above projects.
 It does not control or restructure the internal organization of the projects it observes.

+**Metadata note:** The universal-tier `ProjectRecord` fields required for every status are `project_id`, `name`, `purpose`, `description`, `status`, and `focus`. `purpose` and `description` were formally established as universal-tier fields by **ACP-014**.

-**Metadata note:** for `ongoing` and `archived` statuses, the standard operational fields (`milestone`, `progress`, `next_action`, `blockers`) are optional — they do not carry forward the Planned/Current tier's requirements. `blockers` specifically may be genuinely absent at these two statuses, unlike Planned/Current where it must be explicit (`null` or an array, never simply missing).
+For `planned` and `current` statuses, the standard operational fields (`milestone`, `progress`, `next_action`, `blockers`) are required according to their existing tier rules.
+For `ongoing` and `archived` statuses, those standard operational fields are optional — they do not carry forward the Planned/Current tier's requirements. `blockers` specifically may be genuinely absent at these two statuses, unlike Planned/Current where it must be explicit (`null` or an array, never simply missing).
 Existing metadata must never be cleared or relocated merely because a project transitions into `ongoing` or `archived`.

 ---